-This chocolate covered potato chips recipe show you just how easy it is to make a ridiculously gratuitous, crowd-pleasing dessert for game day.
+This chocolate-covered potato chips recipe shows you just how easy it is to make a ridiculously gratuitous, crowd-pleasing dessert for game day.

-This chocolate covered potato chips recipe came into existence when friends invited the author over to watch football and asked her to bring chips and dip.
-So she brought these chocolate covered potato chips.
+This chocolate-covered potato chips recipe came into existence when friends invited the author over to watch football and asked her to bring chips and dip.
+So she brought these chocolate-covered potato chips.
 Heh.
 As she explains, “What?
 There are chips.
 And there’s dip.”
-So next time someone asks you to bring chips and dip, consider bringing these chocolate dipped lovelies.
+So next time someone asks you to bring chips and dip, consider bringing these chocolate-dipped lovelies.
 We promise there’ll be no complaints.
-In fact, you’ll be lucky if there are any left after the first few downs.–Renee Schettler Rossi
+In fact, you’ll be lucky if there are any left after the first few downs.–Renee Schettler

-- 12 to 16 ounces (340 grams) semisweet chocolate (or substitute milk chocolate), coarsely chopped
+- 12 to 16 ounces semisweet chocolate (or substitute milk chocolate) coarsely chopped

-- 16 ounces (454 grams) bag thick-ridged or thick-cut salted plain potato chips
+- 16 ounce bag thick-ridged or thick-cut salted plain potato chips

-- 4. Let the chocolate completely set before serving.
+- Let the chocolate completely set before serving.
 (Actually, if you can’t wait that long, no big deal.
 Trust us.
 No one is going to complain.
-Heck, no one is even going to notice.
-Besides, it’s not a good idea to make this recipe too much in advance because the chips start to lose their crunch with time.
-So serve them soon after they are dipped.
-Also be sure to keep them at room temperature.)
+Heck, no one is even going to notice.)